£15.00 = 1yr access & certificate

 Step 2 — Decide who might be harmed and how

 Step 3 — Evaluate the risks and decide on precautions

 Step 4 — Record your findings and implement them

 Step 5 — Review your assessment and update if necessary

 Who Should Risk Assess?

-The legal responsibilities to ensure that risk assessments are made rests upon the employer who is required to appoint one or more competent persons, to assist in conducting the risk assessments.
+The legal responsibilities for risk assessments rests upon the employer who is required to appoint one or more competent persons, to conduct risk assessments.

-Competence is not achieved by obtaining a particular qualification, but results from a combination of adequate knowledge and skills, experience and certain personal qualities such as good judgement.
+Competence is not achieved by obtaining a particular qualification, but results from a combination of acquired knowledge and skills, experience and certain personal qualities such as good judgement.